 Dr. Angela D. Reddix (for full bio, click here)

-Board President, ARDX Foundation
+Board Chairman, ARDX Foundation

 Dr. Reddix’s vision has created an organization that is committed to improving the lives of our most vulnerable populations by enhancing healthcare practices and exercising social responsibility.
 Angela brings her belief in social responsibility to life by spearheading several community outreach programs each year, such as the Healthcare Academy to combat bullying and abuse… (read more)